Format:

 FAQ

-What is software engineering?
+What is coding?

-What does a software engineer do?
+What does a coder do?

-Is software engineering hard?
+Is coding hard?

-What is the salary of a software engineer?
+What is the salary of a coder?

-Is software engineering in high demand?
+Is coding in high demand?

-How quickly can I become a software engineer?
+How quickly can I become a coder?

 More questions about the program?